The moorings in Cromarty Bay are administered and granted by the "Port of Cromarty Firth", however CBC manage them on their behalf.

 2. Mooring tackle used must meet the required specifications

-Please also note that the responsibilty for the mooring lies with the permit holder, and it is up to the permit holder to purchase and make up all of the parts above the ground chain to a professional standard as per the spec below.
+Please also note that the structural and maintenance responsibilty for the mooring lies with the permit holder, and it is up to the permit holder to purchase and make up all of the parts above the ground chain to a professional standard as per the spec below; the Moorings Working Group is available to help/advise on this.
 Please be aware of the lengths of strops, risers etc, as this has an impact on swinging space.
 You can lease a mooring block from the club if one is available, and members of the club help each other to lay moorings in the bay prior to craning in during the spring.
-Work parties in the autumn also take place to take the tops of moorings etc. for winter maintenance.
+Work parties in the autumn also take place to take the tops/risers off moorings etc. for winter maintenance.

 Applications and Mooring Spec downloads: